JanssenProject/jans/docs/cedarling/tutorials/javascript.md

 #### Token-Based Authorization (Multi-Issuer)

-For token-based authorization, use `authorize_multi_issuer` which processes JWT tokens and maps them to Cedar entities based on the `token_metadata` configuration in your policy store.
+For token-based authorization, use `authorizeMultiIssuer` which processes JWT tokens and maps them to Cedar entities based on the `token_metadata` configuration in your policy store.

 **1. Prepare tokens**